Stocks end mixed, shattering 4-day winning streak for the S&P 500 - ExBulletin

 Airlines stocks have recovered some of their losses this month.
 American Airlines rose 2%, United Airlines gained 1.5% and Delta Air Lines closed up 1.6%.

-Major indices posted gains last week as fears faded over the potential impact of the omicron COVID-19 variant.
-However, much is still unclear about omicron, which is spreading extremely rapidly and is leading to a return to pandemic restrictions in some locations.
+Major indices posted gains last week as fears faded over the potential effect of the Omicron variant of the coronavirus.
+However, much is still unclear about Omicron, which is spreading extremely quickly and is leading to a return to pandemic restrictions in some locations.

-The market received encouraging news on Monday when the Centers for Disease Control reduced the time it takes for an infected person to self-isolate if they tested positive.
+The market received encouraging news on Monday when the Centers for Disease Control and Prevention reduces the time an infected person would need to self-isolate if they test positive.

 Oil prices continued to rise on Tuesday, adding to their gains from the previous day.
 US crude rose 0.5%.